 Candidate Photo Session

-These are the only pictures that may go on the ballot unless you have already submitted the photo you are going to use by March 9, 1 pm).
-A.S. photographer available to take all candidate photos for ballot.
+An AS photographer will be available to take all candidate photos for ballot.
+These are the only pictures that may go on the ballet unless you have already submitted the photo you are going to use by March 30, 12:00pm.

 Candidate Formal Complaints Due

 Complaints are due to the AS Student Leadership Office by 4:00pm.

 Financial Statements are due to the AS Student Leadership Office by 4:00pm.

 Meet & Greet with the newly elected senators at the Grand Salon.